CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 Emby is covered
 [Getting Started](../getting_started/connections/emby.md).

-### Username

-Username of the user to query Episode watched statuses from.

-### SSL

-Whether to connect with HTTPS instead of HTTP.

 ### Filesize Limit

 The maximum file size of Title Cards to upload to Emby.
 Title Cards larger than